-The “Reset” button removes all modifications made in the graph, returning it to the original state.
+The “Reset” button removes all modifications made in the graph, setting it to the original state.
 The “Edge Style” is used to change the edge’s arrow curvature from a quad-curve to straight lines.
-Lastly, the “Mouse Mode” is for changing the function that the mouse will perform.
+Lastly, the “Mouse Mode” has the purpose of changing the function that the mouse will perform.
 There are two functions: Transform, which is used to navigate the graph, and Picking, which is used to select vertices in the graph.